Louis Gossett Jr.: 1998–2024: Later works

 Also in 2000, Gossett produced and starred in the drama television film The Color of Love: Jacey's Story.
 The film is about a white grandmother and a black grandfather (Gossett) who are not married to each other, must overcome their differences to raise their suddenly orphaned granddaughter.
 The project was personal to Gossett who said "in order to save this planet, we need to put our hands together and take care of our children and be a little more human.
 The messages in the stories have to carry that."
 At the Satellite Awards, Gossett was nominated in the category of Best Performance by an Actor in a Miniseries or a Motion Picture Made for Television.

 In 2001, Gossett executive-produced and played the lead in Douglas Barr's For Love of Olivia.
 It is a sequel of his 1997 effort To Dance with Olivia, where he played a lawyer from the 1960s.
 Of the project Gossett said "I think it would make a terrific series, because it would take place at a great time in the history of America.
 All the real people who figured into it could come through, and we could deal with the civil-rights movement and the assassinations.
 It would be a rich tapestry.
 In my mind, I can see this town getting ready for Dr. Martin Luther King Jr. to come through.
 Of course, he is killed before he can get there, so the residents have to take the bunting down.
 I'd like to see that tackled, and I wont give up."

 In 2002, Gossett acted in Deceived, What About Your Friends: Weekend Get-Away, and Resurrection Blvd.

 In 2003, Gossett co-lead with Jon Voight in Jeffrey W. Byrd's Jasper, Texas.
 The film is about Jasper's first black mayor R.C.
 Horn (Gossett) and sheriff Billy Rowles (Voight) handling the tensions between the white and black communities after the murder of James Byrd Jr. in 1998.
 Of the project Gossett said "what I saw in the story is a growth.
 The whole world was watching them and it made the mayor grow up so he was not just a figurehead mayor.
 It made the sheriff look into his past.
 It brought the whole town into the 21st century, in a sense to consider issues nobody had spoken about."

-That year he also acted in the science fiction suspense film Momentum.
+That year, Gossett also acted in the science fiction suspense film Momentum.